Wall Street leaps nearly 3% as markets worldwide rally

 NEW YORK (AP) — U.S. stocks are leaping Wednesday as a worldwide rally comes back around to Wall Street following updates from President Donald Trump about his plans for the Federal Reserve and his trade war that investors found encouraging.

-The S&P 500 was 2.9% higher in early trading, coming off a big gain Tuesday that wiped out a loss that was nearly as big on Monday.
-The Dow Jones Industrial Average was up 967 points, or 2.5%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 3.7% higher.
+The S&P 500 was 2.7% higher in morning trading, coming off a big gain Tuesday that more than made up for its steep loss on Monday.
+The Dow Jones Industrial Average was up 877 points, or 2.2%, as of 10:20 a.m.
+Eastern time, and the Nasdaq composite was 3.5% higher.

 Wall Street’s gains followed strong moves higher for stocks across much of Europe and Asia.
 They also continue a dizzying, up-and-down run for markets as investors struggle with how to react to so much uncertainty about what Trump will do with his economic policies.
-Even after Wednesday morning’s big gain, the S&P 500 remains 11.5% below its record set earlier this year after briefly dropping roughly 20% below.
+The S&P 500 remains 11.6% below its record set earlier this year after briefly dropping roughly 20% below.

+Trump’s tough talk frightened investors because the Fed is supposed to act independently, without pressure from politicians, so that it can make decisions that may be painful in the short term but are best for the long term.

+Markets also rose after Trump said late Tuesday that U.S. tariffs on imports coming from China could come down “substantially” from the current 145%.
+“It won’t be that high, not going to be that high,” Trump said.

+The hope along Wall Street has been that Trump may lower his tariffs after negotiating trade deals with other countries, and Trump said Tuesday he would be "very nice" to China and not play hardball with Chinese President Xi Jinping.
+If Trumps brings his tariffs down by enough and quickly, investors believe a recession could be averted.

+U.S. businesses say they're already feeling the effects of the trade war.
+A preliminary reading of U.S. business activity fell to a 16-month low, as the threat of tariffs helped push up prices charged for goods and services at the sharpest rate for just over a year, according to S&P Global's latest survey released Wednesday.

-That’s why one of the few predictions many along Wall Street are willing to make is only that sharp swings will continue for a while.
+That’s why one of the few predictions many along Wall Street are willing to make is only that sharp swings for financial markets will continue for a while.
 The market will “more likely than not continue to be dictated by Trump’s latest whims regarding tariffs and trade,” said Tim Waterer, chief market analyst at KCM Trade.

-Trump's tough talk frightened Wall Street because the Fed is supposed to act independently, without pressure from politicians, so that it can make decisions that may be painful in the short term but are best for the long term.
-Most legal scholars agree that Trump can't fire Powell from the Fed's board of governors, and there is no legal precedent for doing so.
-However, there is less agreement over whether a president can remove him as chair.

-Markets also rose after Trump said late Tuesday that U.S. tariffs on imports coming from China will likely come down “substantially” from the current 145%.
-“It won’t be that high, not going to be that high,” Trump said.

-The hope along Wall Street has been that Trump may lower his tariffs after negotiating trade deals with other countries.
-If he brings tariffs down by enough and quickly, investors believe a recession could be averted.

-Trump’s comments also had a big effect on the bond market, where Treasury yields eased sharply.
-It’s a turnaround from earlier this month, when spiking Treasury yields were raising fears that Trump’s actions were scaring away investors and weakening the U.S. bond market’s reputation as one of the safest places to park cash.
+Trump’s comments also had a big effect on the bond market, where Treasury yields eased.
+It’s a turnaround from earlier this month, when spiking Treasury yields were raising fears that Trump’s actions were scaring investors away from U.S. investments and weakening the U.S. bond market’s reputation as one of the safest places to keep cash.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.